Making Room: a therapy group for caregivers in cA

 the deets

-This is an ongoing process-oriented therapy group focused on community + insight that will begin October 8th and will meet every Wednesday for 90 minutes from 7:00-8:30pm.
+This is an ongoing process-oriented therapy group focused on community + insight that will begin October 8th and will meet every other Wednesday for 90 minutes from 7:00-8:30pm.

-The group is facilitated by Sarah Barukh, ACSW with support from our graduate student intern, Madison Segarra.
 Sarah brings warmth, clarity, and a steady “both/and” lens to caregiving—honoring your love for your person and your limits.
 She works extensively with caregivers and adult children navigating shifting roles, anticipatory grief, and relational/attachment trauma.
 As an eldest sibling and longtime caregiver within her own family, Sarah pairs professional training with lived experience to create a space where nothing about your story is “too much.”

 Group fees

-The Making Room therapy group is a regular investment of $275 per month, which covers all weekly sessions and ensures that your spot is reserved in the group.
+The Making Room therapy group is a regular investment of $140 per month, which covers all weekly sessions and ensures that your spot is reserved in the group.
 There is also a one-time, fifty-minute, individual intake session which costs $160 to help Sarah learn how to support you better and ensure the group will be the right fit for you.

-A reduced-fee regular group rate of $150 per month is available with documented financial need.
+A reduced-fee regular group rate of $80 per month is available with documented financial need.
 If you qualify for the reduced fee monthly rate, the one-time, fifty-minute intake session fee is $80.

 There are a limited number of reduced fee spots available, so book your info session now!